15 Ecommerce Email Marketing Strategies To Increase Conversion

 For users who clicked but didn’t complete a purchase, you can send follow-up emails as a gentle reminder.

-Consider offering an incentive so it acts as a little nudge they need to complete their purchase.
+Consider offering an incentive after a few days so it acts as a little nudge they need to complete their purchase.

 This follow-up email by Danner nudges customers to complete their purchase by adding a free shipping offer: